 We all know that Amazon storefronts are a mini-version of your websites.
 Therefore, you need to create brand stores with equal importance.

 Amazon store spotlight is a new creative ad format that highlights a brand’s store.
 With this new ad type, you will be able to drive more traffic to your brand’s store and subpages of that store.
-Now, it’s up to you to decide which pages or categories you want to drive more traffic.
+Now, it’s up to you to decide which pages or categories you want to drive more traffic to.

 Amazon Sponsored Brands vs. Amazon Sponsored Products – Performance